 Articles vary from highlights of new and important research, to interviews, roundtable discussions, and introductory overviews.
 The magazine also features opinion pieces, tutorials, and advice.
 The magazine publishes exciting pieces written by top leaders in the field, as well as students who submit unsolicited works.
 To submit an article, see our the author guidelines.

-Our readers are an integral part of the publication, and XRDS encourages letters to the editor (email firstname.lastname@example.org), Twitter messages with the #xrds tag, and interaction on the XRDS Facebook group in order to help shape the magazine into one that you will eagerly await for each season.
+Our readers are an integral part of the publication, and XRDS encourages letters to the editor (email firstname.lastname@example.org), Twitter messages with the #xrds tag, and interaction on the XRDS Facebook page in order to help shape the magazine into one that you will eagerly await for each season.

 For more about the editorial team, see About Us.